To fail to plan is to plan to fail.Anon

 A sufferer of SDNS may imitate but cannot learn.
 He will not only fail to make critical decisions, but he will become angry when he discovers he lacks the ability and/or the courage to make them, always a sure sign of shame.
 To conceal his poor ability and protect his pride, this person will remove those capable people around him that could have helped and replace them with yes-men.
 From that instant the design process will follow an inescapable spiral path into the slimy depths of the porcelain scrying bowl to the fate that awaits all turds.
-I’m sure you have known people like this and seen the stinky spiral of failure that surrounds them as they rise in the corporate world.
+I’m sure you have known people like this and seen the stinky whirlpool of failure that surrounds them as they rise in the corporate world.
 But I digress.

 The wise person will acknowledge they don’t have all the answers at first (no one does), but will be diligent enough to work for the answers, having faith they will find them.
 They will also document the criteria that will drive the decisions that must be made so the design does not veer off into the weeds.
 I call this process “Defining Performance Criteria.”
 Please note that Performance Criteria typically describe what a thing must do or not do, not so much what it will look like.